wallymathieu/assertfail/_posts/2019-09-02-Masstransit.md

 ## Setup

 If you are on Azure then Azure Service bus is simple to setup.
-On AWS you can use AmazonSQS.
+There are also NuGet packages to use Masstransit with [AmazonSQS](https://www.nuget.org/packages/MassTransit.AmazonSQS) and [ActiveMQ](https://www.nuget.org/packages/MassTransit.ActiveMQ) but these are more recent than the [RabbitMQ](https://www.nuget.org/packages/MassTransit.RabbitMQ) and [Azure Service bus](https://www.nuget.org/packages?q=masstransit+azure) packages.
 Easiest way to start locally is to use RabbitMQ by writing a docker-compose file:

 ```yml
 version: '3.4'